7 Konglish K-Beauty Makeup Terms — From Tone-Up Cream (톤업크림) to Shading (섀딩)

 💛 Story Note

 In Korea, 섀딩 (syae-ding) means contouring with powder or a stick.
+In natural English, the word is contour (or contouring), not “shading.”

 Two more beauty words you’ll hear all the time in Korea.
 They exist in English too, but Koreans use them much more often:

-👉 For example, a friend might say: 픽서 뿌려야지 (pik-seo ppu-ryeo-ya-ji) = “I should use my setting spray.” - Tint (틴트): The word “tint” also exists in English (like lip tint or cheek tint),
+👉 Example: 픽서 뿌려야지 (pik-seo ppu-ryeo-ya-ji) = “I should use my setting spray.”

 👉 Example: 이 틴트 발라볼래? (i tin-teu bal-la-bol-lae?) = “Do you want to try this lip tint?”